awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 {"Sid":"xaccount","Effect":"Allow","Principal":{"AWS":"arn:aws:iam::210987654321:root"},"Action":"lambda:InvokeFunction","Resource":"arn:aws:lambda:us-east-2:123456789012:function:my-function"}
 ```

-The resource\-based policy grants permission for the other account to access the function, but does not allow users in that account to exceed their permissions\.
-Users in the other account must have the correspoding [user permissions](access-control-identity-based.md) to use the Lambda API\.
+The resource\-based policy grants permission for the other account to access the function, but doesn't allow users in that account to exceed their permissions\.
+Users in the other account must have the corresponding [user permissions](access-control-identity-based.md) to use the Lambda API\.

 To limit access to a user, group, or role in another account, specify the full ARN of the identity as the principal\.
 For example, `arn:aws:iam::123456789012:user/developer`\.